 IMRD-EMIS contains data from practices using the EMIS practice management software in Great Britain (version: 2022-12, 5.4M individuals).

-The use of IMRD for research has been approved by the NHS Health Research Authority (NHS Research Ethics Committee ref 18/LO/0441) for medical and public health research; this study received SRC approval ref 23SRC015.
+The use of IMRD for research has been approved by the NHS Health Research Authority (NHS Research Ethics Committee ref 18/LO/0441) for medical and public health research; this study received Scientific Review Committee (SRC) approval Ref 23SRC015.
 Validity of these transformed data have been demonstrated (24).

 The UK Biobank (UKBB) is an ongoing prospective cohort study of over 500,000 participants, residents of England, Scotland, and Wales, recruited in 2006-2010 between ages 40-69 years.
 Participants completed a set of questionnaires (e.g., diet and well-being), underwent a brief interview, and had their physical measurements and biological samples taken.
 Self-report data has been linked to EHRs for most participants.
+UK Biobank has received ethical approval from the UK National Health Service's National Research Ethics Service (reference 11/ NW/0382), and this work is part of project number 58770.
+As the research is based on the UK Biobank data, informed consent and the Declaration of Helsinki were not relevant/necessary.

 Study Samples